O4h/gigachad-bot/docs/index.md

 <h3 id="meme"><strong> /Meme [subreddit] </strong></h3>
-With this command, you can either get a random meme from reddit.com,  or a post from a specific subreddit, by just entering the subreddit's name (e.g. for r/funny, just input "funny"). </br> *Please note that no NSFW posts will be available, even in NSFW Channels*
+With this command, you can either get a random meme from reddit.com,  or a post from a specific subreddit, by just entering the subreddit's name (e.g. for r/funny, just input "funny").\
+*Please note that no NSFW posts will be available, even in NSFW Channels*

 <h3 id="gigachadify"><strong> /Gigachadify [user] </strong></h3>